kareem1925/Ismailia-school-of-AI/README.md

 # Modifier-Session-about-AI

-Introduction about AI and computational models
+## Introduction to AI and computational models

+In this file you will find all the references and the required data that were presented.